Construction of One World Trade Center

-Construction of New York City's One World Trade Center was deferred until 2006 because of disputes between the Port Authority of New York and New Jersey and the developer.
+One World Trade Center is the main building of the rebuilt World Trade Center complex in Lower Manhattan, New York City.
+Construction of One World Trade Center was deferred until 2006 because of disputes between the Port Authority of New York and New Jersey and the developer.
 Tishman Realty & Construction is the selected builder.
 The building reached ground level on May 17, 2008, and was topped out on May 10, 2013.
-One World Trade Center opened to tenants on November 3, 2014, and One World Observatory opened to the public on May 28, 2015.
+One World Trade Center opened to tenants on November 3, 2014, and One World Observatory opened to the public on May 29, 2015.

 2004–2007

 One World Trade Center is considered the first major building whose construction is based upon a three-dimensional Building Information Model.
 The symbolic cornerstone of One World Trade Center was laid down in a ceremony on July 4, 2004, but further construction of the tower was stalled until 2006.
 The cornerstone was temporarily removed from the site on June 23, 2006.
 The project was delayed due to disputes over money, security and design but the last major issues were resolved on April 26, 2006 with a deal between developer Larry Silverstein and the Port Authority of New York and New Jersey.
 During the summer of 2006, explosives were detonated at the World Trade Center construction site, testing the use of charges to clear bedrock for the building's foundation.
 Controlled explosions continued for approximately two months thereafter.

 On November 18, 2006, 400 cuyd of concrete were poured onto the foundation of the One World Trade Center, carried by as many as 40 trucks.
 On December 17, 2006, a ceremony was held in Battery Park City, with the public invited to sign a 30 ft steel beam.
 This beam, the first to be installed, was welded onto the building's base on December 19, 2006.

 On January 9, 2007, a second set of beams was welded to the top of the first set.
 February 2007 estimates put the cost for construction of 1 WTC at $3 billion, or $1,150 per square foot ($12,380 per square meter).
 Approximately $1 billion of insurance money recouped by Silverstein in connection with the September 11 attacks is being used for construction of the new One World Trade Center.
 The State of New York is expected to provide $250 million toward construction costs, and the Port Authority agreed to finance another $1 billion through bonds.
 In 2007, Tishman Construction Corporation of New York completed a row of steel columns at the perimeter of the construction site.
 Two tower crane bases were erected, each base containing a functioning luffing-jib tower crane.
 By the end of 2007, the tower's footings and foundations were nearly complete.